ThingPulse/docs/docs/guides/icon64-esp32-rgb-led-audio.md

 ![](../img/products/ThingPulse-Icon64-ESP32-RGB-LED-audio.jpg)

+See [Icon64 projects](#icon64-projects) for a list of applications provided by ThingPulse.

 ## Using the Stock Firmware

 Icon64 ships with stock firmware pre-installed.
 It turns the Icon64 into a Bluetooth speaker with integrated 8 band spectrum analyzer.